vitran96/evershop-docs/docs/development/knowledge-base/database.md

 EverShop uses [MySQL](https://www.mysql.com/) as a database storage.
 EverShop supports MySQL 8.0.13 or higher.

-It is recommended to use MySQL 8 which is up to twice as fast as the previously supported version 5.7.

 ## What is MySQL?

 MySQL is an open-source relational database management system developed, distributed, and supported by Oracle Corporation.
 It uses [structured query language](https://en.wikipedia.org/wiki/SQL) for accessing, adding, and managing content in a database.